290 Beacon

 They continued to live at 290-A Beacon during the 1929-1930 winter season, but moved soon thereafter to an apartment at 274 Beacon.

-On September 24, 1958, 290 Beacon was purchased from Alice Dorr’s estate by Dr. Howard Cartnick Reith and his wife, Frances Ellen (born Frances Eleanor Lillian) (Gardner) Reith.
+On September 24, 1958, 290 Beacon was purchased from Alice Dorr’s estate by Dr. Howard Cartnick Reith (born Howard Cartnick) and his wife, Frances Ellen (Eleanor) Lillian (Gardner) Reith.
 They lived in Winthrop and he maintained his office at 370 Commonwealth.
+They also owned a lodging house at 330 Commonwealth and apartment buildings at 244 Beacon, 246 Beacon, and 345 Commonwealth.

-In October of 1958, Howard Reith filed for (and subsequently received) permission to remodel the property and increase the number of units from three to five by adding two units on the basement level, including modifying the lower front entrance.
-In January of 1959, he filed for (and subsequently received) permission to add a penthouse floor and increase the number of units from five to six.
-As originally designed, the penthouse was to have aluminum siding; either it was not built with that feature or it was subsequently replaced with slate.
+In October of 1958, Howard Reith filed for (and subsequently received) permission to model the basement of 290 Beacon, increasing the number of apartments in the building from three to five, and also to legalize the existing apartment in the garage.
+In January of 1959, he filed for (and subsequently received) permission to add an additional story to the building, with a mansard roof, and increase the number of units from five to six.

 Both the basement remodeling and the fourth floor addition were designed by architect Saul Moffie.
 Plans for both are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-204 and R-205).